 Now it will be said against this view that "the connotation of a name is not the quality or qualities by which I or anyone else may happen to recognize the class which it denotes.
-For example, I may recognize an Englishman abroad by the cut of his clothes, or a Frenchman by his pronunciation, or a proctor by his bands, or a barrister by his wig; but I do not mean any of these things by these names, nor do they (in Mill's sense) form any part of the connotation of the names "(Keynes FL 43).
+For example, I may recognize an Englishman abroad by the cut of his clothes, or a Frenchman by his pronunciation, or a proctor by his bands, or a barrister by his wig; but I do not mean any of these things by these names, nor do they (in Mill's sense) form any part of the connotation of the names" (Keynes FL 43).
 This seems to establish a distinction between essential characteristics comprised in the "connotation"2 and unessential or accidental qualities.
 But surely no sharp line can be drawn.
 If I want to know what is connoted by the names salt and sugar respectively, is it necessary to apply chemical tests and give the chemical formula of these two substances, or am I permitted to apply the popular criterion of tasting them ?
 What qualities are connoted by the word "dog"?
 In this and in a great many other cases we apply class-names without hesitation, though very often we should be embarrassed if asked what we "mean" by this or that name or why we apply it in particular instances.
-Sometimes we recognize a dog by this, and sometimes by that characteristic, or group of characteristics, and if we apply the name "dog" to a particular animal, it means that we feel confident that it possesses the rest of that complex of traits which together make up dog-nature.8
+Sometimes we recognize a dog by this, and sometimes by that characteristic, or group of characteristics, and if we apply the name "dog" to a particular animal, it means that we feel confident that it possesses the rest of that complex of traits which together make up dog-nature.3 attributes upon which the classification is based.'

-1 A further method of transference of proper names is seen in the case of A further include of transference of proper names is seen in the case of married women, when Mary Brown by marrying Henry Taylor becomes Mrs. Taylor, Mrs. Mary Taylor, or even Mrs. Henry Taylor.
-2 Cf. ib.
-24, "we include in the connotation of a class-name only those attributes upon which the classification is based."
-3 The best definition of a dog probably is the humorous one that a dog is that animal which another dog will instinctively recognize as such.
+1 A further method of transference of proper names is seen in the case of married women, when.
+Mary Brown by marrying Henry Taylor becomes Mrs. Taylor, Mrs. Mary Taylor, or even Mrs. Henry Taylor.
+Cf. ib.
+24, "we include in the connotation of a class-name only those

+^{} The best definition of a dog probably is the humorous one that a dog is that animal which another dog will instinctively recognize as such.

-The use of proper names in the plural (cf. MEG II, 4.
+The vse of proper names in the plural (cf. MEG II, 4.
 4) is made intelligible by the theory we have here defended.
 In the strictest sense no proper name can have a plural, it is just as unthinkable as a plural of the pronoun "I": there is only one "I" in existence, and there is only one "John" and one "Rome," if by these names we understand the individual person or city that we are speaking of at the moment.
 But in the above-mentioned modified senses it is possible for proper names to form a plural in the usual way.
 Take the following classes:

-(1) individuals which have more or less arbitrarily been designated by the same name: in the party there were three Johns and four $Marys \mid I$ have not visited any of the Romes in America;
+(1) individuals which have more or less arbitrarily been designated by the same name: in the party there were three Johns and four Marys | I have not visited any of the Romes in America;